UlisesZag/Window-Title-Logger/README.md

 The user can either choose the process from a menu when opening the logger, or pass the process name as a command line argument.

 ### TODO:
-- Create a user interface so that the user can select the process if it is not passed as an argument on the command line.
+- That you can select process by PID for selecting a specific process from a group of processes with the same name.